All Episodes

 It's time to move on.

-Can't happen in New York because those are actually burned to the ground.
+The one that was taken over can't happen in New York because those are actually burned to the ground.

-But looks like the Seattle mayor, Jenny Durkin has had a change of heart.
+But looks like the Seattle mayor, Jenny Durkin, has had a change of heart.

-She was the one that said this is a summer of love, and these are block parties and spaghetti potluck dinner zones, And the mob and the media lied.
+She was the one that said this is a summer of love, and these are block parties and spaghetti potluck dinner zones, and the mob and the media lied.

-And they were even called out on live TV on fake news CNN and MSDNC.
+And they were even called out on live TV on fake news, CNN, and MSDNC.

 You know why?